 Bulimia nervosa is an eating disorder and mental health condition.
 People who have bulimia try to control their weight by binge eating and purging the food from their body by making themselves sick and/or by using laxatives.
-Women are much more likely to develop bulimia than men, although past England cricket captain Freddie Flintoff and singer Elton John have both suffered from it.
+Women are much more likely to develop bulimia than men, although past England cricket captain Freddie Flintoff and singer Elton John have suffered from it.
+We thank and celebrate all who have shared their difficulties to help others feel alone.
 Well known women who have talked about grappling with bulimia include singer Lily Allen, Oscar winning actress Jane Fonda and Princess Diana.

 - Bingeing – eating large amounts of food